Berge-tech/Elk-Stack-Project/README.md

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 The playbook is filebeat-playbook.yml.
 - Where do you copy it?
 It is copied to /etc/ansible/roles directory.
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-The hosts file is updated with the private IP address of the web and ELK servers, this specifies which machine to install.
+The hosts file is updated with the private IP addresses of the web and ELK servers; this specifies which machine to install.
 The ansbile files are updated by selecting the group to run the playbook on.
 This determines which machines will have the ELK server or Filebeat.
 - Which URL do you navigate to in order to check that the ELK server is running? http://13.82.85.204:5601/app/kibana.